-... represented by the 'strikist' tendency of the workers' movement, [that] poses the general strike as the primary weapon in the arsenal of the proletariat ... [where] the spontaneous activity of the working class will give rise to explosions of class struggle during which revolutionaries may lead an insurrection.
+... represented by the 'strikist' tendency of the workers' movement, [that] poses the general strike as the primary weapon in the arsenal

-These political ideas will be very familiar to readers of the Weekly worker 1500 July 18 2024
+These political ideas will be very familiar to readers of the Weekly Worker.

 A further indication of the RCO's politics comes from a post on social media in November 2023: "Four books that had a major influence on our politics".
 It posts images of Capital by Karl Marx, Revolutionary strategy by Mike Macnair, History and class consciousness by Georg Lukács and Imperialism in the 21st century by John Smith.